anigrams-productions/sunofes-2021/Game Design/Interface/Advanced Settings.md

 Text input field, default "7"

 ### Battle Occurrence
-Determines how often the party will encounter random enemies.
+Determines how often the party will be presented with a battle scenario option.
-* Low: 10% of max number of scenarios
+* Low: 30% of number of scenarios
-* Normal: 30% of max number of scenarios
+* Normal: 50% of number of scenarios
-* High: 50% of max number of scenarios
+* High: 80% of number of scenarios

 Low/Normal/High, default Normal